henishshah18/youtube_playlist/README.md

 ## III.
 Environment Variables

-To run this project, you will firstly need to install the dependant libraries in your environment.
+To run this project, you will first need to install the dependant libraries in your environment.
 To do this, use the following code:

 ```bash
 pip install -r requirements.txt